Epe, North Rhine-Westphalia

 Epe is a village in the district of Borken in the state of North Rhine-Westphalia, Germany.
 It is located on the Dutch border, approx. 10 km east of Enschede.
-It has been part of the municiplatiy of Gronau since 1975.
-Epe has a population of about 15,000 and is located on the Dinkel River.
+It has been part of the municipality of Gronau since 1975.
+Epe has a population of about 16,000 and is located on the Dinkel River.

-Local History
+Local history

 Already in the time between 2000 and 1700 B.C. a settlement of the Eper area can be proven.
 Findings of weapons, jewellery and pottery bear witness to this Neolithic settlement.
 The finds can be found in the museum in Münster.

 The church, built around 1175, was probably a stone building.
 The baptismal font from this period, which is still preserved today, indicates this.
 The church seems to have stood on the floor of the Epe courtyard and was therefore a church of its own.

 In 1188 the village Epe was mentioned for the first time in the list of goods of Count Dale zu Diepenheim (today in the Rijksarchief Utrecht).
 The count owned one third of the church patronage.
 The name Epe is derived from the Ur-Germanic Apa ("place at the river/water").

 In 1325 the manor house 'Droste Wüllen Epe' was first mentioned in a document.
 It was in the possession of the lords of Keppel zu Nienborg, who had the patronage right over the parish for a long time.
 Heinrich von Wüllen was enfeoffed with the court of Epe in 1380.
 Thus the house became Wüllen.
 It was located near to the Dinkel (today Schepers Mühle).

 In 1400 the first mention of farm communities in the districts Lange Seite and the Gerdingseite took place.
 Ten years later Herr von Plettenberg expanded and embellished Epe.
 During the Eighty Years' War fires broke out in 1583, 1588 and 1593.